The Dream Recovery System calls for wearing a wrist bracelet opposite of where you’d usually wear a watch when you go to

 She has led hundreds of dreaming workshops.
-When it comes to dreaming and sleep, we’d be the first to say she knows what she’s talking about.
+Regarding dreaming and sleep, we’d be the first to say she knows what she’s talking about.

 The bracelet is a bother sometimes.
 Omitting it means one less step to do before you go to bed.
 Rubber bracelets get lost.
 They fall off your nightstand.
 Sometimes the plastic snaps — especially if it winds up in a pocket and goes through the washer, then the dryer and you try to put it on the next night.

 Main thing is that it can’t be something you wear on your wrist all the time.
 Something you wear regularly defeats the distinct feeling a less-worn bracelet will give.
 Worn too much, it won’t work as a reminder.
 You’ve got to take it off, put it on, and then take it off again every day.

 Moreover, wearing one doesn’t lead to 100 percent perfect dream recall.
 You can still be so tired you sleep right through your dream and forget all about it upon waking.
 You can still dream a bunch of gibberish.
 Both of these things seem to happen when you are the most overtired, and your body is catching up on sleep or you’ve taken some sleeping pills.
 Sometimes, too, sleep gets interrupted.

 However, during a brief three-day test in January, our dream group recorded zero to only one dream after omitting the bracelet at bedtime.
 That’s a very small sample size.
 You could hardly call it a scientific study, but, at least for some people, wearing it makes a difference between recalling no dreams and some dreams.
 Presumably, we had dreams during the test period.
 We all just slept through them.

-As the size of the dream group grows, we’re going to revisit this question.
+As the size of the dream group grows, we will revisit this question.